thomasclarke1969/documentation/guides/ios/parse.md

 1. Clone the project from Github: `$ git clone https://github.com/layerhq/Layer-Parse-iOS-Example.git`
 2. Install the dependencies in the root directory via CocoaPods: `$ pod install`
 3. Open `Layer-Parse-iOS-Example.xcworkspace` in Xcode.
-4. Replace `ATLPLayerAppIDString` , `ParseAppIDString` , and `ParseClientKeyString` in `ATLPAppDelegate.m` with your Layer and Parse credentials.
+4. Replace `LayerAppIDString` , `ParseAppIDString` , and `ParseClientKeyString` in `AppDelegate.m` with your Layer and Parse credentials.
 5. Add the [Layer Parse Module](https://github.com/layerhq/layer-parse-module) to your Parse Cloud Code to serve as an authentication manager.
 6. (Recommended) If you want test users, import the User.json file found under Supporting Files from the XCode project into your User class on Parse.
 7. Build and run the application on your Simulator to create a new user and begin messaging!